YangSophiaXiao/Yang.Sophia.Xiao.github.io/_pages/cv.md

 Work experience
 ======
 * Nov.
 2022: Research and development software engineer
-  * ZF group, hybrid in Utrecht, the Netherlands
+  * 2getthere, a subsidiary of ZF group, in Utrecht, the Netherlands
   * Duties includes:
     * Software development experience follows V-model and based on C++.
 Include requirements, architecture, detailed design, implementation, integration, onsite tests, analysis, maintenance and documentation of software system.